Consumer Spending Expected To Slip Following Market Crash

 ''The real question is whether companies, manufacturers and retailers get scared to death and begin cutting back indiscriminately, which would force a slowdown in the economy,'' Edelman said.

 A drop in spending would be bad news for the nation's retailers, who, along with the government, have reported sluggish sales for much of the year.
 On Monday, the Commerce Department said spending fell a sharp 0.5 percent last month.

 Whether a spending slowdown would carry over to the Christmas season - when retailers earn half their annual profits - depends on the economy, especially on employment trends, Edelman said.
 Consumers who are working are more inclined to spend.

-Another analyst, Walter Loeb of Morgan Stanley & Co., while saying ''people may not be buying a fur coat,'' did not expect to see a major impact on consumer spending from the stock market collapse.
+Analyst Walter Loeb of Morgan Stanley & Co., while saying ''people may not be buying a fur coat,'' said he did not expect to see a major impact on consumer spending.

 He noted that retail sales generally are slow in October and early November.
 And when the Christmas season arrives, he expects the consumer to spend ''because he's a sentimentalist and because he's working.''